-Hi, my name is Eugene Portman and I work mostly as a pianist in London, Sussex, and other areas of the Southeast.
-This is mainly because I live in Horsham, West Sussex, and work usually grows from the area where you live.
-My work has enveloped the neighbouring counties and I am now a regularly play the piano in Essex, Kent, Surrey, Hampshire and other areas further afield.
+Hi, my name is Eugene Portman and I work mostly as a pianist in London, Sussex, Kent and other areas of the Southeast.
+I live in Horsham, Sussex and my work has gradually spread and enveloped Essex, Surrey, Hampshire, and other areas further afield.

 Please click play on the above Youtube video and make sure that you have your speakers turned up!

-My real roots are in Yorkshire and this is where I first started learning the piano at the age of seven.
+My real roots are in Yorkshire and this is where I first started learning to play the piano at the age of seven.
 This was with a great piano teacher called Brendan Murray, who was a great inspiration to me and nurtured my love of music.
 First of all, I studied the classical piano and I practiced all my Bach Partitas and Chopin Etudes like a good boy.
 But, when I hit fourteen years of age I developed a keen interest in jazz and my taste in music started to broaden.
-When I was eighteen I moved down to Bognor Regis in Sussex and this is when my career really started.
-After a short spell in Sussex, I moved to London where I enjoyed my work as a pianist and I thrived on the hurly-burly of city life.
-Living in London made it possible to make jazz the mainstay of my work.
-However, I have always kept my options open and I have always experimented with many different genres of music.
+When I was eighteen I moved down to Bognor Regis in Sussex and this is when my career really started by playing the piano in a twelve-piece dance band.
+I did this for a while but decided to move to pastures new.
+So, my next move was a crucial one as it was the start of my career as a pianist in London.
+I really thrived on the hurly-burly of city life and enjoyed exploring new avenues of work which included opening the door to quite a lot of work in the jazz scene.

 Where I Perform as a Pianist

-After living and working as a pianist in London I moved to Surrey, before moving to Horsham in West Sussex where I live at the moment.
+After my stay and work as a pianist in London, I moved to Surrey, before finally moving to Horsham in West Sussex where I live at the moment.
 My location in Horsham makes traveling to London incredibly easy and I don’t really know why more musicians live in this area.
-I live about fifteen minutes walk from the nearest railway station.
-Furthermore, I can take Digital piano on the train quite easily and I don’t even have to bother with the congestion charge.
-To be honest, I hate driving into London and I always dread the parking situation when I get there.
-I’m sure that other pianists must do the same thing when traveling to London.
+I have about fifteen minutes to walk to the nearest railway station.
+Furthermore, I can take a Digital piano on the train quite easily and I don’t even have to bother with the congestion charge.
+To be honest, I hate driving in London and I always dread the parking situation when I get there.
+I’m sure that there are other pianists who do the same thing when traveling to London.

 The areas I’ve mentioned are where the bulk of my work lies.
-However, I am always happy to travel further afield and always enjoy traveling to my home county of Yorkshire.
+However, I am always happy to travel further afield and always enjoy playing the piano in my home county of Yorkshire.